Skip to main content

 This tutorial will walk you through:

-• Reviewing the task results, warnings, and suggested next steps
+• Reviewing the task results, summaries, and suggested next steps

 • Identifying the root cause of the application failure